 As the pandemic unfolds we want to let you know we are here for you.
 We are dedicated to our clients, employees, and community for health and safety.
-Our office will be closed to the public through April 3rd.
+Our office will be closed to the public until further notice .
 We will remain in operation with employees having the ability to work remotely.
 For our clients we encourage you to send emails or schedule conference calls during this unprecedented time with any questions or needs.
 If you wish to leave a message in our general voicemail, administrative staff will be checking for messages periodically throughout the day and relaying your message to the appropriate staff member.
 We will continue to provide additional guidance on our website as information develops.

 If you have any questions, concerns please use our contact form or email located HERE